cedvdb/x_router/README.md

 }
 ```

-This is powerful because you then don't need to worry about redirection on user authentication.
+This is powerful because you then don't need to worry about redirection on user authentication anywhere in your app, you just login and logout.

-### Provided resolvers
+### Built-resolvers

 A series of resolvers are provided by the library:

  - XNotFoundResolver: to redirect when no route is found
  - XRedirect: to redirect a specific path

+# Nested routing

 # Tabs